 1. Edit your photos

-There’s a lot of competition on Instagram—your audiences’ feeds are full of one great photo after the next.
+There’s a lot of competition on Instagram—your audiences’ feeds are full of one great photo or video after the next.

 To make your visuals stand out, edit them to enhance colours, crop or straighten, and improve lighting.